ricardo-reis-swe/actual-budget-importer/README.md

 > [!IMPORTANT]
 > This app is designed for one user on a trusted internal network.
 Do not
-> expose it directly to the public internet, and never commit credentials or
+> expose it directly to the public internet
-> real financial statements.

 ## Screenshots